-The Opportunity Fellows Program, an innovative leadership program for the CDFI Industry, will train a diverse cohort of CDFI leaders to lead transformational change and address inequities in access to capital in underserved communities.
+The Opportunity Fellows Program, an innovative leadership program for the CDFI Industry, will challenge a diverse cohort of CDFI leaders to learn about facilitating and leading systemic change (i.e., change in practices, norms and values) within their own organizations with the goal of ensuring equitable investment in underserved and disenfranchised communities.

-Through the program, participants will develop the skills and perspective to:
+Through the program, participants will develop the knowledge and skills to:

 The Opportunity Fellows Program is offered by Opportunity Finance Network with generous support from BBVA Compass.
-The program will be offered for one cohort of Fellows in 2017, and for another cohort in 2018.
+The program includes experiential leadership development from world-class trainers and robust interactions with industry and community leaders.

 High-level Curriculum Topics